alevchuk/pstm/lnd-e2e-testing/OTHER.md

 ```
 The first number 1024 is the soft limit that will cause LND to crash if it opens that many "files" (actually Netwrok connections).

-To work around:
+Workaround:

-1. Increase the soft limit to 65536 by adding:
+1. Increase the soft limit to ~500k by adding:
 ```
 *                soft    nofile          524288
 *                hard    nofile          1048576